4dn-dcic/fish_omics_format/docs/source/allowable_value_lists.rst

   * - 2
     - ``Software_Type``
     - The type of this Software used to produce results recorded in this table.
-    - DriftCorrection, Precision Assessment, Segmentation, Single Molecule Localization, SpotLoc, SpotLoc+Tracing, Tracing, Other
+    - Distance Calculation, DriftCorrection, Precision Assessment, Segmentation, Single Molecule Localization, SpotLoc, SpotLoc+Tracing, Tracing, Other
     - Not Applicable
     - Not Applicable
   * - 2